 Have you ever felt intense pain in your foot that has prevented you from moving?
 Whether it's from your heels, uncomfortable shoes, or a sports injury, foot pain is very challenging to set aside.
 Fortunately, we have shoe inserts that provide cushioning and support for your feet!

 Take Tread Labs' Pace Plantar Fasciitis Pain Relief Soles, for example.
 They're designed specifically to address common and very painful foot conditions.
 We've picked out nine other shoe inserts and insoles to help with your foot troubles in our top 10 list.
 There is also a buying guide included to help you find the best inserts for your shoes!

-The list below contains bestselling shoe inserts and insoles from Amazon and Walmart.
+Here are our 10 best selections for shoe inserts.
+We made our choices based on the points listed in the buying guide below, as well as reviewer comments when available.
 You can find an insert for each arch type, foot area, foot condition, and material to best suit your needs.

 |Material||Gel and cloth|

 |Highlights||Four arch heights, replaceable top layer|